 An "investment action" includes opening an account for a client, purchasing, selling, depositing, exchanging or transferring securities for a client's account, and taking any other investment action for a client, or making a recommendation or decision to take any such action.
-An investment action for a client also includes a recommendation or decision to continue to hold securities, which may be the case, for example, upon a review of a client's account and the securities in the client's account under subsection 13.3(2).
+An investment action for a client also includes a recommendation or decision to continue to hold securities, which may be the case, for example, upon a review of a client's account under subsection 13.3(2).